NEWPORT BEACH, CA

 In the hands of specialists

 Gynecological problems can cause you to feel pain, fear or embarrassment.
-In the Broad Medical Center gynecologic specialists offer compassionate care and the latest in treatment options.
+In the Broad Medical Center gynecologic specialists offer compassionate care and the latest in treatment options like minimally invasive surgery and mininally invasive gynecologic surgery.
 We strive to find the least invasive approach that suits your stage of life and health needs.

 - • It can be performed in your doctor’s office or an outpatient setting, with no general anesthesia, and usually for the cost of a copay